 It has been almost a year since government demonetised 500 and 1,000 rupees notes.
 It was a major decision which had its impact on all sections of the society.
 Now, everyone wants to know if it was a masterstroke by the government or a setback to the nation.
 Demonetisation gave a new direction to the way people do monetary transactions in India and attempted to destroy parallel economy.
 Just like a coin has a flip side, demonetisation too has its advantages and disadvantages.

 Advantages of Demonetisation

-- A major advantage is that demonetisation helped the government in tracking black money.
-The government claimed that large sums of black money were kept hidden by tax evaders.
-Demonetisation helped government uncover the huge amount of unaccounted cash.
+- A major achievement of demonetisation has been that it has helped the government in tracking black money.
+The government claimed that large sums of black money were kept hidden by tax evaders and demonetisation has helped it uncover the huge amount of unaccounted cash.
 According to estimates made by RBI during the demonetisation drive, people had deposited more than rupees 3 lakh crores worth of black money in the bank accounts.

 - A major reason behind demonetisation was that a big part of black money was being used for funding terrorism, gambling, in inflating the price of major assets classes like real estate, gold and other social evils.
 Demonetisation is acting as an effective countermeasure against such activities.
 Now all such activities are expected to get reduced for some time.
 If the claims are correct then it should take years for people to generate that amount of black money again and hence in a way it helps in putting an end this circle of people doing illegal activities to earn black money and using that black money to do more illegal activities.

-- Another benefit is that due to people disclosing their income by depositing money in their bank accounts, the government gets a good amount of tax revenue which can be used by the government towards the betterment of society by providing good infrastructure, hospitals, educational institutions, roads and many facilities for poor and needy sections of society.
+- Another expected benefit was that due to people disclosing their income by depositing money in their bank accounts, the government will get a good amount of tax revenue which can be used by it towards the betterment of society by providing good infrastructure, hospitals, educational institutions, roads and many facilities for poor and needy sections of society.

 Disadvantages of Demonetisation